I Don't Want to Know: Background

 Stevie Nicks wrote "I Don't Want to Know" much earlier than the Rumours sessions, when she and Lindsey Buckingham were performing as the duo Buckingham Nicks, prior to joining Fleetwood Mac.
 The other band members of Fleetwood Mac decided to use the song as a replacement for a song Nicks had written for Rumours, "Silver Springs," when they found that "Silver Springs" would not fit on the album.
 The other four band members made a recording of the song without Nicks late in the Rumours recording sessions.
 Buckingham was able to sing Nicks' lead vocal on this version as well as the harmony vocals because he knew the song from their Buckingham Nicks days.
 Drummer Mick Fleetwood then broke the news to Nicks that they decided that they needed to replace "Silver Springs" with "I Don't Want to Know" and wanted her to re-record her vocal part over the one Buckingham recorded for the song.
 At first, Nicks was angry and did not want to cooperate with the recording, but ultimately she relented, unhappy with the prospect of only having two songwriting credits on the album.

-Nicks later remarked that if "Silver Springs" had to be replaced, she was glad that "I Don't Want to Know" was used, since she likes the recording, noting the Everly Brothers-like harmonies in her vocals with Buckingham.
+Nicks later remarked that if "Silver Springs" had to be replaced, she was glad that "I Don't Want to Know" was used, since she likes the recording, noting The Everly Brothers-like harmonies in her vocals with Buckingham.

 In 1978, the song was also released as a single in Japan with "Oh Daddy".

 Lyrics and music

 "I Don't Want to Know" has a country music flavor.
 It is an uptempo song, which recording engineer Ken Caillat describes as "3:16 of high impact energy."
-Fleetwood Mac biographer Cath Carrolll describes the opening of the song as being "unprepossessing" and "almost lumpen."
+Fleetwood Mac biographer Cath Carroll describes the opening of the song as being "unprepossessing" and "almost lumpen."
 However, she claims this has a purpose, as it makes it even more powerful and energetic when the main part of the song kicks in.

 The lyrics provide a conciliatory view of the end of a romantic relationship.
 Although the song was written long before the breakup of Nicks and Buckingham, "I Don't Want to Know" fits the pattern of the songs on Rumours where Nicks' songs, such as "Dreams" provided a conciliatory perspective and Buckingham's songs, such as "Go Your Own Way" and "Second Hand News," were more bitter.